Manhunt (video game): Reception

 As entertainment and cultural artefact, Manhunt is totally disturbing.
 But so is the evening news, the "I'll eat anything for money" lunacy of Fear Factor and the unfettered, misanthropic gunplay of Bad Boys II, so I will defend until my last breath Rockstar's right to sell this stuff to me and anyone else who wants it. ...
 Do I think games such as these could have dire psychological consequences, particularly for young people?
 As always, I remain agnostic on the matter.
 Who knows, really?
 The debate will never be resolved.
 The American military obviously thinks there's something there: The troubling new TV ad campaign for the U.S. reserves lures potential young soldiers with tales of adventure accompanied by blatant, video-game-styled animation.
 And, curiously, no one has complained about or tried to ban SOCOM U.S. Navy SEALs, in which stealth and killing figure even more heavily than in Manhunt.

 The Chicago Tribune was especially complimentary of the game, arguing that it marked a significant moment in video gaming history;

 Manhunt is easily the most violent game ever made.
 It will likely be dismissed by many as a disgusting murder simulator with no reason to exist.
 But Manhunt also is the Clockwork Orange of video games, holding your eyes open so as to not miss a single splatter – asking you, is this really what you enjoy watching?
 Had Manhunt been poorly made, using the snuff film angle as a cheap gimmick, the game would have been shameful and exploitative.
 What elevates it to a grotesque, chilling work of art is both presentation and game play.
 Manhunt is solid as a game; it's engaging to use stealth as you creep through the streets of this wicked city, using your smarts to avoid death, while dishing out much of your own.
-It's Ubisoft's Splinter Cell meets the cult Faces of Death videos [...]
 If Manhunt succeeds at retail, it will say more about America's fascination with violence than any political discourse or social debate.
 That makes Manhunt the most important video game of the last five years.